danVnest/home-assistant/README.md

 #### Notes
 The following are elements of this repository which are included for reference:
-- Lovelace is configured from the UI, but [ui-lovelace.yaml](ui/ui-lovelace.yaml) contains a copy of the code from the raw configuration editor.
+- The Home Assistant dashboard is configured from the UI, but [ui-lovelace.yaml](ui/ui-lovelace.yaml) contains a copy of the code from the raw configuration editor.
 - Manifest files from custom components, as managed by [HACS](https://hacs.xyz).
 - [.gitignore](.gitignore) details what Home Assistant files aren't included in the repository.